New York State wine country

 With August marking our 20 year wedding anniversary, John and I were pondering many different ways to celebrate this milestone in a meaningful way.
-Should we go to Europe, Ireland and the British Isles where John’s family hales from, France or Poland of Dar’s heritage and where she lived in the early 90s, or Denmark where we have dear friends who are musicians and artists and lovers of good food?
+Should we go to Europe, Ireland and the British Isles where John’s family hales from, France or Eastern Europe of Dar’s heritage and where she lived in the 90s, or Denmark where we have dear friends who are musicians and artists and lovers of good food?
 How about Montréal, one of our favorite cities and near to where Dar grew up, and where we spent part of our honeymoon two decades ago?

 We started plotting out our adventure, mapping out some of our favorite vineyards, as well as a couple of intriguing unknowns.
 As we drove west from Vermont, over the Green Mountains and into Western New York State, we felt ourselves relax into the thrum of verdant rolling hills and emerald green pastures dotted with cows and hay bales.